Buying Guide for Fabric Planters

 Though the specific type of fabric that planters are made of does vary depending on the model and brand, a few factors are consistent across the board with fabric pots and planters.
-They tend to be very similar to landscaping fabric—highly breathable with minuscule holes for better drainage and air circulation.
+They’re the perfect mixture of lightweight and durable, more eco-friendly to make, and can be reused year after year for various plants.
+Plus, they allow extra water to drain through the fabric without washing away the soil.
+This prevents rotting and overheating.
+Many models are also machine washable, a handy feature that many gardeners find highly convenient.
+The fabric they’re made from tends to be very similar to landscaping fabric—highly breathable with minuscule holes for better drainage and air circulation.
 Many are double-layered for extra strength with a soft, felt-like texture.
-Due to these factors, fabric planters are great for preventing root growth, promoting overall plant health, and growing most types of vegetables.
+Due to these factors, fabric planters are great for preventing tangled roots, promoting overall plant health, and growing most vegetables.

 What should you consider when buying fabric planters?

-- Quantity: Fabric planters are sold both as individuals and in sets, so you’ll want to know ahead of time if you’re going to buy more than one.
+- Quantity: Fabric planters are sold as individuals and in sets, so you’ll want to know if you’ll buy more than one.
 If you need multiple planters, purchasing them in pairs or packs will generally be more cost-efficient.
 Keep in mind, though, that fabric planters sold in packs tend to all be the same size and shape, so a bulk pack may not be the right choice if you need multiple planters in different sizes.

-- Format: Fabric planters can come in multiple shapes and styles as well as different sizes.
+- Format: Fabric planters can come in multiple shapes, styles, and sizes.
 There are round, pot-like models that may or may not have handles for improved portability.
 There are raised planting beds and square or rectangular planters for windowsills.
-There are even some that have built-in dividers, which are great for growing small vegetables or herbs indoors.
-And since they’re made of textile, you can find fabric planters in quite a few different colors as well.
-Be sure to consider what shape or style will best suit your plants and their needs ahead of time.
+Some even have built-in dividers, which are great for growing small vegetables or herbs indoors.
+And since they’re made of textiles, you can also find fabric planters in quite a few different colors.

 How are fabric planters different from plastic growing pots?

 While fabric planters are more expensive on average than plastic flower pots, their benefits tend to considerably outweigh the cost.
 As mentioned, fabric planters are much more eco-friendly since they’re biodegradable, unlike plastic.
 But it goes even further than that.
 Fabric planters provide superior root care for the plants that they hold.
 They’re much more breathable and permeable, which provides a steady flow of oxygen and cool air to the roots.
-This keeps the plants’ roots untangled, so you don’t have to trim them yourself.
+This keeps the plants’ roots untangled, so you don’t have to trim them.
 Fabric planters also don’t need drainage holes due to their permeability; water seeps through the fabric automatically rather than pools inside.
 This ensures that roots aren’t constantly sitting in water and reduces the risk of mold and rot.
-This makes fabric planters especially useful for the types of plants that are at high risk for overwatering and/or wet, rotting roots, like succulents.
+This makes fabric planters especially useful for plants at high risk for overwatering and wet, rotting roots, like succulents.

 VIVOSUN Fabric Pots with Handles